xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_admin_experience/vendor_payouts_and_tracking_the_flow_of_money_to_and_from_the_vendors.md

    *   Date: Date when the transaction took place.
    *   Order: Order to which the transaction pertains.
    *   Description: Short description of the transaction.
 For example:

-        "Order paid" = "Some products owned by the vendor were purchased.
-The vendor has earned money, but the storefront operator has not yet paid it out to them";
+       * Order paid - Some products owned by the vendor were purchased.
+The vendor has earned money, but the storefront operator has not yet paid it out to them".
+       * Order canceled/refunded -
-        "PayPal Adaptive: Commission paid" = "The money earned by the vendor has been transferred via PayPal Adaptive Payments to the vendor's PayPal account.
-The commission due to the storefront operator on this sale (minus PayPal commission) has been paid to the storefront operator"
+       * Method name: Commission paid (like "PayPal Adaptive: Commission paid" or "PayPal For Marketplaces: Commission paid") - The money earned by the vendor has been transferred via the specified payment method to the vendor's account.
+The commission due to the storefront operator on this sale (minus the payment method commission) has been paid to the storefront operator.
-   *   Vendor earnings: How much money the vendor has earned on this sale.
+   *   Income: How much money has been added to the administrator account balance by this transaction.
-   *   Paid to vendor: How much money has been paid out to the vendor.
+   *   Expense: How much money has been paid out to the vendor by this transaction (In the case of a payout request - how much money has to be paid out to the vendor based on this payout request).

-To find specific transactions in the Transactions history, the store administrator can filter the transaction list by specifying a date range, a vendor profile and/or a portion of transaction description.
+To find specific transactions in the Vendor transactions section, the store administrator can filter the transaction list by:
+   * Date range
+   * Vendor profile (_Any profile_ = All available transactions regardless of the vendor to whom they pertain.
+Specific vendor company name and email address = Only the transactions pertaining to the specified vendor.)
+   * Transaction description (Entire description or part of it.)
+   * Type of transaction (_Show all_ = All available transactions regardless of the transaction type. _Only pending_ = Only pending transactions.)